ShahinZa/auto-login-plugin/README.md

 It works with only 2 URLs!!! :+1:
 ## Installation

-1.Download "autologin.zip".
+ Markup : * Download "autologin.zip".
-2.Go to the Plugins section of your WordPress.
+          * Go to the Plugins section of your WordPress.
-3.Press "Add New" button.
+          * Press "Add New" button.
-4.Press "Upload Plugin".
+          * Press "Upload Plugin".
-5.Select "Choose File" and select "autologin.zip".
+          * Select "Choose File" and select "autologin.zip".
-6.Press "Install Now".
+          * Press "Install Now".
-7.Activate the plugin.
+          * Activate the plugin.

 ```bash
 Recommended to change the default Path